-Artificial Intelligence Stocks: Best Stocks To Buy and Watch Now
+Best Artificial Intelligence Stocks: 7 Picks To Buy and Watch Now

 What Are Machine Learning and Artificial Intelligence?

 Machine learning and artificial intelligence are often used interchangeably, but they’re not quite the same thing.
 AI is a much broader term.
 It refers to any computer application that mimics the human mind.

 This means computers can do things like learn from examples, mistakes and experience.
 They can then combine these with other computer functions to do things like drive a car or choose your next song on Spotify.
 By evaluating how often you’ve played a certain song, liked it or looked up the artist after listening to it, AI can make recommendations about other songs you might enjoy.

 Machine learning is a branch of AI.
 It refers to when a computer learns by itself as it digests more data and then reprograms itself to complete tasks with greater accuracy.
 Deep learning goes one step further: The computer can teach itself to perform a task with increasingly greater accuracy without any human intervention at all.

 There are many applications of AI today.
 Siri and Amazon Alexa both use AI to respond to requests.
 When you shop online, chatbots use AI.
 It can also be used to evaluate the stock market by crunching huge amounts of data and looking for patterns.
 AI is everywhere these days, and it’s affecting industries across all spheres.
 When you shop for watches and your Facebook feed is suddenly crowded with ads for watches, that’s AI.

 As AI becomes more and more sophisticated, its applications seem obvious.
 AI can crunch vast pools of data, make predictions, identify patterns and even make complex decisions and solve problems.
 AI is much less likely to make mistakes, and it never needs a vacation, gets sick or gets distracted like its human counterparts.
 And it will never demand a raise.